tcarlucc/machine-learning-final/README.md

 found [here](https://github.com/neurotrader888?tab=repositories).
 These programs do the preliminary calculations that produce the tread lines, such as finding the perceptually important points and adjusting the tread lines to the high and low values.
 These are an invaluable resource, and helped inspire this project.

+The three functions implemented are described above

+---